 The Ferris Label Control

 Now for the rotating label.
 We put this into a custom control because it’s used in multiple places in the design so we can reuse it.
-It’s called a FerrisLabel which is kind of play on the words that it’s like a carousel but vertical.
+It’s called a FerrisLabel which is kind of a play on the words that it’s like a carousel but vertical.

 Behind the scenes, we have an AnimationOffset property which controls which way the animations should go (up or down, or even diagonal if you want).
-Also a BindableProperty for the Text, which kicks of the animations when it detects a change.
+Also a BindableProperty for the Text, which kicks off the animations when it detects a change.